inducer/pycuda/doc/source/driver.rst

         this memory is mapped into the device's address space.

         Only available on CUDA 2.2 and newer.

+    .. method:: get_flags()

+        Return a bit field of values from :class:`host_alloc_flags`.

+        Only available on CUDA 3.2 and newer.

+        .. versionadded:: 0.94

 Arrays and Textures
 ^^^^^^^^^^^^^^^^^^^